jpconstantineau/ErgoTravel/BuildInstructions.md

 PLACE IMAGE HERE

 ### Step 8: Validate your soldering job and test the diodes...
 Validate that the diodes were installed correctly.
 Once the switches are installed through the top plate, it will be close to impossible to replace the diodes without unsoldering everything.
+If the diodes are installed on the bottom of the PCB, it is possible to unsolder the diodes, however, resoldering a new diode will require trimming the leg before soldering.

 ### Step 9: Return to Step 3 and continue with the other half.
 Only the first half is done...
 Rinse and repeat...